The Victoria Falls is a grand natural spectacle and one of the most popular vacation travel destinations in Southern Africa.

-One of Africa’s grandest natural wonders, the Victoria Falls, is a destination not to be missed when visiting Southern Africa.
+One of Africa’s grandest natural wonders, the Victoria Falls, is a destination not to be missed when traveling to Southern Africa.
 These mighty falls occur in the Zambezi River between northeast Zimbabwe and southwestern Zambia, and are considered to be one of the world’s natural wonders.

 |Mean flow rate||1 088 cubic meters per second|